 A.First of all, let's understand what is a partial discharge.

-According to the definition of the International Electrotechnical Commission IEC 60270, partial discharge (PD) is a localized electrical discharge that only partially bridges the insulation between conductors and which may or may not occur adjacent to a conductor.
+According to the definition of the International Electromechanical Commission IEC 60270, partial discharge (PD) is a localized electrical discharge that only partially bridges the insulation between conductors and which may or may not occur adjacent to a conductor.

 The main cause of partial discharge is that the electric field strength of each region of the insulator is not uniform when the dielectric is not uniform.
 In some areas, the electric field strength reaches the breakdown field and discharge occurs, while the other regions remain insulated.